Harford County

 News Update: Maryland Department of the Environment Issues New Fish Consumption Advisory and Guidelines.
 Click here to learn more.

-The Harford County Health Department Environmental Health Bureau has begun to monitor for indicator bacteria at county recreational water sites at Kilgore Falls, Wilsons Picnic Area, Hills Grove Picnic Area, Mariner Point Park, and Flying Point Park.
-STARTING JUNE 6, 2023 THE HARFORD COUNTY HEALTH DEPARTMENT WILL BE ADDING COPENHAVER PARK AS A NEW SITE FOR TESTING!
+The Harford County Health Department Environmental Health Bureau has begun to monitor for indicator bacteria at county recreational water sites at Kilgore Falls, Wilsons Picnic Area, Hills Grove Picnic Area, Mariner Point Park, Flying Point Park, and Copenhaver Park.

 According to the Maryland Department of the Environment and the Maryland Department of Health: Beaches are places where people engage in activities that could result in the accidental swallowing of water.
 Maryland defines beaches as, “natural waters, including points of access, used by the public for swimming, surfing, or other similar water contact activities.”
 In Maryland, the beach season is designated from Memorial Day to Labor Day.